planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### POISE

-*	Default pool for physical tasks
-*	Avoiding physical attacks

 An adventurer’s bearing is often the first thing to catch the eye.
 For an enemy, it may be the last!
 The pool is used for physical feats like dancing, dodging, climbing, swimming, and sneaking.
 The Descriptor is how they strut upon the world’s stage.

 **<u>Example Descriptors:</u>** *Smooth & graceful, lightning reflexes, clumsy, walks with a limp, stiff-legged gait, fast-paced, takes it slow.*

+{: .highlight }
+>-	Default pool for physical tasks
+>-	Avoiding physical attacks

 <center>
 <strong>POISE Descriptor Seeds</strong>